Local Law 97 Green House Gas Emissions & Carbon Limit

 What is Local Law 97?

-• 2+ buildings on the same tax lot that together are more than 50,000 square feet;
+• Two or more buildings on the same tax lot that exceed 50,000 square feet combined

 How do I comply with Local Law 97?